MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 start_pos = 0 means the currently forming bar.

-EA logic may use the following distinction.
+For that reason, EA logic may use the following distinction.

 start_posMeaning